 Include high-quality pictures of your finished products on social media and ask your followers to post theirs as well.
 Create and post how-to videos for the kits as well so people can see how it’s done.

 Baking kits are a great revenue boost for your bakery because you’re really only supplying two things: dry goods and the time it takes to put them together (which you could do while you watch your favorite show).
-There are no equipment or staff labor costs.
-You can sell them on your e-commerce page or directly in your bakery.
+Better yet, there are no equipment or staff labor costs, and you can sell them on your e-commerce page or directly in your bakery.

 If you’re selling baking kits in your bakery, you might see an increase in traffic.
 With more traffic, you may need help streamlining your bakery.
-Schedule a demo with BakeSmart and conquer the chaos.
+If that’s the case, schedule a demo with BakeSmart and conquer the chaos.